ibm-cloud-docs/Cloudant/api/cors.md

 CORS is supported by all current versions of commonly used browsers.

->	**Note**: Versions of Microsoft Internet Explorer prior to version 10 offer partial support for CORS.
+Versions of Microsoft Internet Explorer prior to version 10 offer partial support for CORS.
 Versions of Microsoft Internet Explorer prior to version 8 do not support CORS.
+{: note}

 ## Security